tskit-dev/msprime/docs/cli.rst

 Command line interface
 ======================

+.. todo:: This is out of date, needs a pass through to modernise.

 Two command_line applications are provided with ``msprime``: :ref:`sec_msp` and :ref:`sec_mspms`.
 The :command:`msp` program is an experimental interface for interacting with the library, and is a POSIX compliant command line